 Is Use of the Name Jehovah a Mark of True Christians?

-Summary: Jehovah’s Witnesses teach that Jesus and the apostles regularly used the name Jehovah and that its constant use by Jehovah’s Witnesses today mark them as the true Christians.
+Summary: Jehovah’s Witnesses teach that Jesus and the apostles regularly used the name Jehovah and that its constant use by Jehovah’s Witnesses today marks them as the true Christians.
 However, Jehovah’s Witnesses learned about the name Jehovah from supposed apostates, and the New Testament does not support the claim that Jesus or the apostles made regular use of the name.

 This article is one of a series of articles explaining in detail the doctrines of Jehovah’s Witnesses and showing why those teachings are not in harmony with the facts and teachings of the Bible.
 For an overview, see our article on what Jehovah’s Witnesses believe.